-In the event of a death in the employee's immediate family, he/she may use accrued sick leave not to exceed five (5) days if the death is in the State of Nevada, or seven (7) days if the death is outside the State of Nevada for each death.
+In the event of a death in the employee's immediate family, he/she may use accrued sick leave, coded as bereavement leave, not to exceed ten (10) days for attending the funeral and travel to and from, and attending to any family related business matters.
 For this purpose "immediate family" means the employee's spouse, parents (including step), children (including step), brothers, sisters, grandchildren, grandparents, aunts, uncles, nieces, nephews, or corresponding relation by affinity and, if living in the employee's household, includes foster children and foster parents.
+Leave must occur within the first year after the event.

-C. An employee requiring sick leave must, if required, provide the Sheriff with evidence of such need.
-For absences in excess of three (3) days, or in cases where there is reasonable suspicion of abuse, the Sheriff may require the employee to submit substantiating evidence, including, not limited to, a physician's certificate.
+C. An employee requiring sick or coded bereavement leave must, if required, provide the Sheriff with evidence of such need.
+For sick leave absences in excess of three (3) days, or in cases where there is suspected sick or bereavement leave abuse, the Sheriff may require the employee to submit substantiating evidence, including, not limited to, a physician's certificate, a death announcement, or celebration of life announcement.
 (Revised 7-1-91)

-D. If any employee does not have adequate accrued sick leave time, the Sheriff may grant the use of accrued vacation, compensatory, and/or personal leave in lieu thereof.
-In no case, however, will sick leave be granted in lieu of vacation time.

-E. Sick leave shall be charged on an hourly basis for each full hour or major portion of an hour of sick leave taken.
+- D. If any employee does not have adequate accrued sick leave time, the Sheriff may grant the use of accrued vacation, compensatory, and/or personal leave in lieu thereof.
+In no case, however, will sick leave be granted in lieu of vacation time. - E. Sick leave shall be charged on an hourly basis for each full hour or major portion of an hour of sick leave taken.
 Holidays occurring during a sick leave period shall not be counted as sick leave time.
-Sick leave taken during a biweekly pay period shall be charged before sick leave earned that pay period is credited.

-F. An employee separated from the service shall earn sick leave only through the last working day for which he/she is entitled to pay.
+Sick leave taken during a biweekly pay period shall be charged before sick leave earned that pay period is credited. - F. An employee separated from the service shall earn sick leave only through the last working day for which he/she is entitled to pay.
 Upon death, retirement, permanent disability, or termination of an employee after ten (10) years of full-time employment or its equivalent if the employee has not served as a full-time employee for reasons other than discharge for just cause, an employee shall be compensated for total accrued sick leave at the rate of one (1) hour's pay at his/her regular hourly rate for every three (3) hours of sick leave accrued to a maximum payment of eight-hundred (800) hours.
 (Revised 1-1-01)